-The success criteria for this set of items is to safely land aircraft at SJC but keep the aircraft as high as possible (for as long as possible), while still allowing for safety and appropriate decent paths and sequencing to land at the airport.
+The success criteria for this set of items is to safely land aircraft at SJC and keep the aircraft as high as possible for as long as possible without requiring added lift, brakes or jet thrust, while still allowing for safety, appropriate decent paths, and sequencing to land at the airport.

-• FAA Policy Changes
+• Implement FAA Policy Changes

-• Sound Monitoring in the Impacted Cities
+Sound Monitoring in the Impacted Cities

 Since the implementation of NexGen, the FAA has not changed how it reviews noise impacts to communities.
 Noise impacts due to changes in aviation paths and procedures have been reviewed using noise modeling technology instead of actual measurement of noise generated from aircraft.
-The Committee requests the FAA to monitor actual noise generated and furthermore establish a benchmark to measure pre and post implementation of recommended changes; thereby making it easier to analyze effectiveness.
+The Committee requests the FAA monitor actual noise generated and, furthermore, establish a benchmark to measure pre and post implementation of recommended changes, thereby making it easier to analyze effectiveness.

-Request to the FAA #4: Implement monitoring in areas throughout Santa Clara County to measure the effectiveness of noise mitigation solutions.
+Request to the FAA #4: Implement noise monitoring in areas throughout Santa Clara County to measure the effectiveness of noise mitigation solutions.
 Noise data captured by sound monitoring should be used by the FAA to validate the modeling tools the FAA uses as part of its environmental impact evaluations.

 The point of noise modeling is to simulate real-world conditions.
 The noise models used by the FAA should be calibrated to sound on the ground under varying weather conditions.
-If certain south flow flight procedures have been optimized for sound, the procedure designers should ensure that they have calibrated their procedures to the weather conditions most prevalent when those procedures are to deployed.
+If certain south flow flight procedures have been optimized for sound, the procedure designers should ensure that they have calibrated their procedures to the weather conditions most prevalent when those procedures are to be deployed.